wavefrontHQ/docs/pages/doc/documentation_introductory.md

 - [Tags Overview](tags_overview) <i class="fa-check-circle fa" style="color: green;"/>

 ## Charts and Dashboards
 Dashboards make it possible to save multiple charts in a single location for future use.
-The following articles and video will help you to learn how to create, maintain, and use charts and dashboards in Wavefront.
+The following topics and video will help you to learn how to create, maintain, and use charts and dashboards in Wavefront.

 - [Creating a Chart](charts_creating) <i class="fa-check-circle fa" style="color: green;"/>
 - [Searching for Dashboards](dashboards_searching) <i class="fa-check-circle fa" style="color: green;"/>